JinHyunjun/JinHyunjun.github.io/README.md

 - 🌱 I’m currently learning Python, Data Science
-- 👯 I’m looking to collaborate on 프로젝트
+- 👯 I’m looking to collaborate on Big Data/ Data Engineering
 - 🤔 I’m looking for help with Data Engineering
 - 💬 Ask me about Machine Learning
 - 📫 How to reach me: hyeonjunj014@gmail.com